ShenQingchuan/FlynnCao/README.md

 - 🎓 I am currently majoring in MSE(CA) in University of Malaya.
 - 🖥️ I also code in Java/Python.
-- ❤️ I love play video games, basically from Steam and Epic, such as Battlefield and GTA.
+- ❤️ I love play video games and <del>play guitar</del>, BattleField、GTA and Bioshock are the favorite types.
 - 🔤 I can speak Mandarin Chinese 🇨🇳and English🇬🇧 for now.
 (And is learning 🇲🇾 Malaysian as well)
 - 💬 Chat with me on [telegram]([https://t.me/weclove2008](https://t.me/weclove2008))